TheRenegadeCoder/sample-programs-website/sources/languages/lisp/description.md

 According to Wikipedia, Lisp is actually a family of languages.
 In other words, Lisp has many dialects.
-For the purposes of this exercise, we’ll be using Common Lisp.
+For the purposes of this exercise, weâ€™ll be using Common Lisp.

-That said, let’s talk about Lisp in general.
+That said, letâ€™s talk about Lisp in general.
 As it turns out, Lisp, a language developed in 1958, is the second oldest high-level programming language.
 The only older language is Fortran.
 Since its inception, the language has split into several dialects.
 Perhaps some of the most notable dialects are Scheme,